Now, we enter the Book of Daniel for a verse-by-verse study of this amazing text. Check back often for more commentaries!

 “let us be given vegetables to eat and water to drink.”

 – The original word for “vegetables” here is “zeroa`”, which is derived from the Hebrew word “zera”, meaning “seed.”
 The word construction implies that Daniel’s request is to eat only something that has been “sown.”
 This includes vegetables, along with any other foods that originate from a seed; pulse.
-Pulse meaning beans, peas, lentils, etc. These are the types of foods that Daniel and his friends were requesting, as opposed to the sumptuous and rich meals that the king had assigned to them, which likely included a variety of meats and starches.
+Pulse meaning beans, peas, lentils, etc. These are the types of foods that Daniel and his friends requested, as opposed to the sumptuous and rich meals that the king had assigned to them, which likely included a variety of meats and starches.
 To replace the wine and other available beverages, Daniel and his friends requested only water.

 13 Then let our appearance and the appearance of the youths who eat the king’s food be observed by you, and deal with your servants according to what you see.”